Circadian Optics Review

 We decided to test all of the lamps at 1 foot for an hour in order to get an average total lux reading.
 This is because lux output from LEDs changes over time.

-To illustrate this point, here’s a graph detailing the changes seen in lux output for five of the lamps:
+To illustrate this point, here’s a graph detailing the changes seen in lux output for all of the lights:

 As you can see the general trend is a dip of about ~200 lux within the first 10 minutes or so.

-Woah!
-Unlike the other lamps, the Lampu actually increases in lux over time.
-This is why we cannot get a snapshot measurement from these kinds of products.
+Unlike the other lamps, the Lampu increases in lux over time.
+This is why we cannot get a snapshot measurement from these products.

-Here’s a graph showing the average lux from these lamps over that 60-minute period:
+Here’s a graph showing the average lux from these lamps over those 60 minutes:

 As you can see, the Lampu comes out way on top!
-While the Lattis is also quite a bit brighter than all the rest.
+The Lattis is also quite a bit brighter than all the rest.

 But enough about Lux, let’s get into a metric that’s a bit more useful than that.